saeedAlobidi/Database-Engine/README.md

 # Database-Engine

-Database-Engine is a lightweight, efficient database management system designed to provide basic CRUD (Create, Read, Update, Delete) operations.
-This project aims to offer an easy-to-use, minimalistic database solution for small-scale applications and learning purposes.
+Database-Engine is a lightweight, straightforward database management system designed to provide basic CRUD (Create, Read, Update, Delete) operations.
+This project aims to offer an easy-to-use, minimalistic database solution for small applications and learning purposes.

 # Features
 1- Data Storage: Efficient storage and retrieval of data.